HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

           ##8 - Useful Information for Running a Server
           ##9 - MP Character Updates List
           ##10 - Other Notes / Known Bugs
-          ##11 - Contact Info
+          ##11 - Source Code / Use of INI Code
           ##12 - What's Coming
+          ##13 - Contact Info
-          ##13 - Thanks To
+          ##14 - Thanks To
-          ##14 - Changelog
+          ##15 - Changelog

 ------
 ##1 - List of Features
 ------
-If you're going to read something, please read these fully.

 Gameplay:
 -- Turns Freelancer gameplay into class-based warfare with insanely fast-paced combat.
+All ships, equipment, and other gear is balanced so that no player - even a brand new player - is left in the dust.
+In the end, combat boils down to skill and tactics, instead of best ships and equipment.
 -- Huge emphasis on teamplay.
 Unlike normal Freelancer, friendly NPCs will come to your aid in the middle of a fight, assisting you when the going is tough.
 Got a lot of hostiles on your tail?
 Retreat to a friendly area and they will be dealt with.
 -- Enormous fights.
 Both friendly and hostile NPCs can join fights in progress, meaning a simple skirmish can escalate into a full-scale war if not ended abruptly - factions have both Capital Ships and Mobile Stations, and are not afraid to roll them out when they need to.
--- A variable universe - factions are no longer contained to their simple spheres of influence, and will send ships across a system - even across the galaxy - to deal with issues.
+-- A variable universe - factions are no longer constrained to their simple spheres of influence, and will send ships across a system - even across the galaxy - to deal with issues.
 Yes, AI travel the entire galaxy, and yes, you can see them doing this.
 Gaians hate you?
-There's a decent chance a wing of Gaians could stalk you across the entire universe into Rheinland.
+There's a small chance a wing of Gaians could sneak into Rheinland to make your life miserable.
 Friendly with the Kusari Naval Forces?
-There's a decent chance of some KNF ships checking up on you in the Border Worlds.
+Perhaps you'll run into some KNF ships checking up on you in the Border Worlds.
 -- NPCs can be seen until 25km out, and players can be seen until 25km out, allowing for more PvP opportunities.
 Group members can be seen until 300km out as well, allowing for easier organization with groups.
 -- Players can join, and attain special rank in, factions.
 Not only do you get a tag in your name when you join a faction, but you also obtain a reputation towards other players - for instance, if you joined the Liberty Rogues, and a player was hostile to the Rogues, you would appear hostile to that player.
-If you approached that player, danger music would even play, which can lead to some rather epic PvP engagements.
+If you approached that player, danger/battle music would even play, which can lead to some rather epic PvP engagements.
 -- Everything you could do in a mission (attacking a Station, etc.) is just played out real-time.
 This means you could see NPCs attack - and possibly destroy - a Station right in front of your eyes.
-Or you could destroy one yourself, and reap the Credit Chip reward.
+Or you could destroy one yourself, and reap the loot reward.
 -- Full player, NPC, and even Station / Weapons Platform looting.
 ALL cargo (not just some cargo) will drop off players and NPCs - if a player or NPC is carrying 1207 H-Fuel, then that player or NPC will drop 1207 H-Fuel on death.
 This means a pirate can make a healthy living hunting player-traders down.
--- Death Penalties - approximately 4% of your total equipment and ship worth (NOT bank account) is subtracted from your account when you die - if you can't pay your fines, random amounts of equipment will be confiscated from your ship.
-To put it another way, this is equivilant to paying a full on-base repair bill when you die, in an effort to make retreating from battle more cost-effective than just dieing on the field.
+-- Death Penalties - approximately 5% of your total equipment and ship worth (NOT bank account) is subtracted from your account when you die - if you can't pay your fines, random amounts of equipment will be confiscated from your ship.
+To put it another way, this is equivalent to paying a full on-base repair bill when you die, in an effort to make retreating from battle more cost-effective than just dieing on the field.

+AI:
+-- AI Bots - 30 unique player-like AI NPCs (spanning 52 unique loadouts) that travel the universe in search of glory and fortune.
+AI Bots can be placed in to an AI Companion squad for solo or cooperative play.
+When in an AI Companion squad, they will accompany you wherever your travels take you, and attack any NPC with a hostile reputation to you.
+You are given four wingmen "slots" - you may assign a bot to each slot, allowing configurable squads of 1 to 4 bots.
+Additionally, you may create your own companion bot from an existing player!
+-- Hirable NPC wingmen squads, which stay with you until you die, log out, land, or jump systems.
+You can obtain wingmen by paying large amounts of cash or by using high faction reputations - which are not easy to obtain.
+-- Jaw-dropping AI - they don't just shoot well, they are smart.
+AI will chase fleeing targets with cruise, use Counter-Measures, strafe and afterburn effectively, and, of course, serve up a good beating in general.
+AI Bots (mentioned above) possess combat prowess that will best the average player in a 1v1 fight.
+-- AI has no combat bias, and will attack any target of opportunity - not just players.
+Factions hate each-other just as much as they may hate you.
+-- Friends don't let friends fly alone - gaining friendly status with a faction does more than just paint green targets on your HUD.
+Friendly NPCs will go out of their way to assist you in combat, excuse any accidental friendly fire, and even assign escorts to guard you for free (assuming you have faction's unique token, which requires very friendly rep).
+-- NPC loadouts and ships are the exact same as what players use.
+AI Bots in particular feature highly customized loadouts tailored to that bot's fighting style, many of which were built in-game before being exported to the AI Bot's loadout code.
+-- In addition to AI Bots, there are also regular Freelance NPCs that carry out simple day-to-day tasks in random selections of ships.
+They can be trading, hunting ships deep within enemy territory, or just flying on patrol.

 Graphics / Audio:
 -- (Optional) High-End Special Effects, where special effects will be drawn at a 20km distance, and also forces the engine to handle 10 times the amount of effects it normally can.
 Paired with the high-end sound system (below), this makes for an amazingly immersive experience as you see (and hear) battles unfold before you're even in range yourself.